 This tool offered by the General Board of Church and Society also can help you contact your elected officials demanding immediate change.

-- Courts and Ports: In partnership with the ACLU of Texas, Texas Impact staff are leading teams of clergy and laity to the Rio Grande Valley to monitor federal criminal and immigration court proceedings and border enforcement activities on the international bridges.
-Participants receive training from ACLU staff and create reports that become part of the national record of this chapter in U.S. immigration.
+- Courts & Ports Experiential Learning Trips – In partnership with the ACLU of Texas, Texas Impact staff are leading teams of clergy and laity to the Rio Grande Valley to monitor federal criminal and immigration court proceedings and border enforcement activities on the international bridges.
+If you are interested in participating or sending a group from your congregation, email program coordinator Erica Nelson at Texas Impact or download this brochure.

 - Holding Institute in Laredo is a historic UM agency "building community and sustaining hope" along the border in Laredo, Texas.
 Holding is listed on the map of the UN High Commissioner for Refugees as a member of their official relief network along the US-Mexico border.
 Holding currently receives asylum-seekers in precarious situations, such as pregnant women and mothers with infants.
 Needs at Holding include funds for medical visits and medications, phone calls and travel by bus or air (bus tickets are rivaling the cost of airline tickets).
 Send donations to: